 Position the tank with the nozzle facing away from you.
-Check to see that the nozzle is tight on its stem.
 Turn the valve handle counterclockwise three full turns.

-With one hand on the balloon neck and nozzle, pinch the balloon and press down on the nozzle.
+With one hand on the balloon and nozzle and the other on the balloon sizer, pinch the balloon and press down on the nozzle.
 That hissing sound is the helium being released from the tank to fill the balloon.
-When your balloon reaches the recommended size, let up on the nozzle to stop the release of helium.
+Move the balloon sizer forward and away from the balloon neck as the balloon increases in size.
+When your balloon reaches the diameter of the balloon sizer, let up on the nozzle to stop the release of helium.
 But do not let go of the balloon.

 Remove the balloon by pinching it at the tip of the nozzle and sliding it off the neck off the nozzle shaft.
 Tie a knot in the balloon neck to secure helium from escaping.

-Please do not allow your helium-filled balloons to get out of your reach.
-Attach ribbon or string where you knotted the balloon, and tie them to something stationary, or use balloon weights.
+Attach ribbon or string where you knotted the balloon, but please don't allow your helium-filled balloons to get out of your reach.
+Tie them to something stationary, or use balloon weights.

-When you're finished, close the valve by turning the valve handle clockwise until it's tight.
+When you've finished inflating all the balloons you can inflate, close the valve by turning the valve handle clockwise until it's tight.

 Bend the nozzle to release any extra pressure.

 Store the tank in its original box.
 If there is no more helium in the tank, please refer to our recycling and disposal instructions.

 Balloon inflation figures are based on indoor estimates at room temperature.
 Altitude, temperature, atmospheric pressure and humidity will affect float time and balloon size.